‘I feel like I’m working for an organisation that endorses apartheid’

 Israeli flags adorn EU buildings after Hamas attacks.
 Is the bloc united?

-An EU official says the bloc’s response to the Israel-Hamas war signals hypocrisy, as divisions emerge.
+An EU official says the bloc’s response to the Israel-Hamas war is a sign of hypocrisy, as divisions emerge.

 Brussels, Belgium – After Hamas’s unprecedented attacks in Israel, the Brandenburg Gate in Berlin, the Eiffel Tower in Paris and the Bulgarian parliament were among buildings across the European Union that were lit up in the white and blue of Israel’s flag.